otree-tools/jbef-channels/README.rst

 The demo app based on this code is available at Heroku_.

-1. `minimum`: a bare  example how to use Django Channels in oTree projects to build a very simple real effort task (subtracting random number from X).
+1. :code:`minimum`: a bare  example how to use Django Channels in oTree projects to build a very simple real effort task (subtracting random number from X).

-2. `realefforttask`: a set of four different real effort tasks:
+2. :code:`realefforttask`: a set of four different real effort tasks:
     -  summing up _N_ numbers [Niederle2007]_.
     - finding max of two matrices [Schram2017]_.
     - decoding task [Erkal2011]_.